 A collection of over 2,500 poems.
 It provides a survey of African American poetry from the earliest published African American poems to the works of Paul Laurence Dunbar.
 The bibliographic basis is William French's Afro-American Poetry and Drama 1760-1975.

 Cover-to-cover reproductions of 1,000+ US newspapers in PDF.
 Restrict searches to dates/eras, article types (news & opinion, election returns, letters, poetry/songs, legislative, prices, advertisements, matrimony & death notices), region/state, and newspaper name.
-Includes the digital versions of the Early American Newspapers microforms collection, African American Newspapers 1827-1998, and a collection of Virginia newspapers (labeled Selected Historical Newspapers).
+Includes the digital versions of the Early American Newspapers microforms collection, African American Newspapers 1827-1998, and a collection of Virginia newspapers ranging from the Colonial era to selected 20th-century newspapers.

 Full page images from 270 newspapers published in 36 states, including rare and historically significant 19th-century titles that are full-text searchable.
 Individual pages or entire issues can be downloaded as PDFs.
 This archival collection offers insights into African-American history, culture, daily life, and attitudes and like many newspapers, provides articles on all subject areas